Phonaesthetics: Cellar door

 The origin of cellar door being considered as an inherently beautiful or musical phrase is mysterious.
 However, in 2014, Nunberg speculated that the phenomenon might have arisen from Philip Wingate and Henry W. Petrie's 1894 hit song "I Don't Want to Play in Your Yard", which contains the lyric "You'll be sorry when you see me sliding down our cellar door."
 Following the song's success, "slide down my cellar door" became a popular catchphrase up until the 1930s or 1940s to mean engaging in a type of friendship or camaraderie reminiscent of childhood innocence.
 (Note: Nunberg identifies "Playmates" as an earlier song from which "I Don't Want to Play in Your Yard" was derived; in fact the derivation is the reverse.)
 A 1914 essay about Edgar Allan Poe's choice of the word "Nevermore" in his 1845 poem "The Raven" as being based on euphony may have spawned an unverified legend, propagated by syndicated columnists like Frank Colby in 1949 and L. M. Boyd in 1979, that cellar door was Poe's favorite phrase.

-Tolkien, Lewis, and others have suggested that cellar doors auditory beauty becomes more apparent the more the word is dissociated from its literal meaning, for example, by using alternative spellings such as Selador, Selladore, Celador, Selidor (an island name in Ursula K. Le Guin's Earthsea series), or Salidar (Robert Jordan's The Wheel of Time series), which take on the quality of an enchanting name (and some of which suggest a specifically standard British pronunciation of the word: /sɛlədɔː/), (Note: In a 1966 interview, Tolkien said: "Supposing you say some quite ordinary words to me'cellar door', say.
+Tolkien, Lewis, and others have suggested that cellar doors auditory beauty becomes more apparent the more the word is dissociated from its literal meaning, for example, by using alternative spellings such as Selador, Selladore, Celador, Selidor (an island name in Ursula K. Le Guin's Earthsea series), or Salidar (Robert Jordan's The Wheel of Time series), which take on the quality of an enchanting name (and some of which suggest a specifically standard British pronunciation of the word: /ˌsɛləˈdɔː/), (Note: In a 1966 interview, Tolkien said: "Supposing you say some quite ordinary words to me'cellar door', say.
 From that, I might think of a name 'Selador', and from that a character, a situation begins to grow".)
 (Note: Most English-speaking people ... will admit that cellar door is 'beautiful', especially if dissociated from its sense (and from its spelling).
 More beautiful than, say, sky, and far more beautiful than beautiful.
 Well then, in Welsh for me cellar doors [i.e. such beautiful words] are extraordinarily frequent, and moving to the higher dimension, the words in which there is pleasure in the contemplation of the association of form and sense are abundant.) which is homophonous with "sell a daw."